GNU-Ymir/Documentations/en/modules/README.md

 ## File hierarchy

-Let have a look at the following file hierarchy :
+Lets have a look at the following file hierarchy :

 ```
 .